thejasgs/CFXGB/README.md

 * -r --randomsamp : Balance the dataset using random under sampling.
 (Use for imbalanced datasets).
                     Default = False

-* -v --parentvaluecols [ BETA ]: Addition of columns based on values of parent nodes in decision tree.
+* -v --parentvaluecols [ BETA ]: Addition of columns based on class distributions of parent nodes of the leaf nodes in the decision tree.
                                 Default = False

 * -c --cores [ BETA ]: Number of cores to be used during addition of columns (When -v is True).